-At that time this land contained a few hardy old trees from what used to be a fruit orchard – the Arnoff’s removed the trees and at that point, were happy to let their property remain a bare field.
+At that time they purchased this land, only a few hardy old trees were still growing, left over from what used to be a fruit orchard.
+The Arnoff’s removed the trees and at that point, were happy to let their property remain a bare field.
 That is until they were at a barrel tasting at nearby Vincent Arroyo Winery.
 A couple asked Arroyo’s vineyard manager at the time if he could help manage a new vineyard in Lake County to the north.
 Larry then asked the vineyard manager if he would be able to plant a vineyard in Calistoga.

-Within a week, this vineyard manager was ripping up their acre, preparing it for planting.
+Nothing really moves fast within the wine industry – but remarkably, within a week, this vineyard manager was ripping up their acre and preparing it for planting.
 This small piece of Calistoga is incredibly rocky.
 It is certainly a challenge to till it each year – and what is unique about this valley floor site, is not all of Calistoga is rocky like this.
 Even their nearby neighbors don’t have the abundance of rocks they have.
 Larry admits, “we are producing both grapes and rocks each year”!
 Even what should be a simple task as digging a hole for a small mail box post turned into quite the endeavor.
 Larry remembers pulling sizable rocks out of a small hole when he had to put in a mailbox a number of years ago.